-4 Prenatal Vitamin Recommendations from It Starts with the Egg
+4 Prenatal Vitamin Recommendations from the Author of It Starts with the Egg

 One in three women undergoing fertility treatment in the United States read Rebecca Fett’s best-selling guide “It Starts with the Egg.”
 The book distills the research Rebecca – who has a PhD in molecular biochemistry – did to optimize her own egg quality.
 Applying her biology background to the task, Rebecca poured over hundreds of scientific studies to maximize her chances of pregnancy with her own eggs through optimum egg quality and everything else that supports a pregnancy.
 Then, she made the knowledge available to everyone in a book form, easily digestible to those of us without a background in science.